at-fe-rd/b-scss-structure/README.md

   * Avoid code too many levels
   * Break files out into small modules
   * Avoid using many `!important`, except file `_state.scss`
-  * Put media responsive to the end of each file
+  * Put media queries to the end of each file

 Compiler
 ------